w3f/polkadot-wiki/docs/general/thousand-validators.md

 #### Discovered \*

 The discovered weight accounts for 5 points.
-It is determined by comparing the candidates tenure in the programme relative to other candidates.
-A candidate that is in the programme for a longer duration relative to the entire group of validators allows for a higher score.
+It is determined by comparing the candidates tenure in the program relative to other candidates.
+A candidate that is in the program for a longer duration relative to the entire group of validators allows for a higher score.

 #### Nominated \*

-The nominated weight accounts for 10 points, and it is assessed based on when the candidate was last nominated relative to the other candidates in the programme.
+The nominated weight accounts for 10 points, and it is assessed based on when the candidate was last nominated relative to the other candidates in the program.

 #### Rank \*

-The rank weight accounts for 5 points and is assessed relative to the ranks of other candidates within the programme.
+The rank weight accounts for 5 points and is assessed relative to the ranks of other candidates within the program.

 #### Unclaimed